 20. Show them.

-Let your actions show your teen you love her.
+Let your actions show your teens you love them.
 Leave her notes telling her how amazing you think she is.
 Ruffle his hair or pat his shoulder as you walk by.
 Make their favorite meals.

 21. Tell them.